Daughters of Absence: Transforming a Legacy of Loss

 Add to Baby Registry

-Despite the unique pressures of being the daughters of "survivors," the contributors have thrived and made the most of their lives, but not in stereotypical ways.
+Incredibly, the “daughters” have not only survived, they have thrived and made the most of their lives, but not in stereotypical ways.
 Instead, they chose ways that combine compassion with courage, and success with celebration.
-The result is an uplifting and very inspiring book from a group of very inspiring women.
+They can serve as role models and inspiration for all of us.

-This book has been used in the classroom and at seminars and conferences.
-It was previously available only in a hard cover edition, but it is now available in trade paperback and e-book editions.
-Highly recommended because of its unique perspective on the Holocaust and because each chapter demonstrates the strength of the human spirit.
-Please help spread the word about this wonderful book.
+This book has been used in the classroom and at conferences.
+It is recommended for its unique perspective on the Holocaust and for its examples of the strength of the human spirit.

 CERTAIN CONTENT THAT APPEARS ON THIS SITE COMES FROM AMAZON SERVICES LLC.
 THIS CONTENT IS PROVIDED ‘AS IS’ AND IS SUBJECT TO CHANGE OR REMOVAL AT ANY TIME.